Leonard A. Montefiore

-Leonard Abraham Montefiore (1853, Kensington, London – 1879) was an author and philanthropist.
+Leonard Abraham Montefiore (1853, Kensington, London – 1879) was a writer and philanthropist.
 He was a grandnephew of Moses Montefiore and a nephew of Francis Goldsmid.

 Education

 In October 1870 Montefiore entered University College London where he attended lectures for the next two years.
 It was at this time that he formed a friendship with Henry Birchenough that was described in his Essays and Letters as "the greatest friendship of his life".
 Montefiore attended Balliol College, Oxford where his posthumous memoire reports that he was a devotee of John Ruskin.
 While at Balliol he became a friend of Oscar Wilde who, after Montefiore's death allegedly proposed to his sister Charlotte.
 He was also influenced by Arnold Toynbee and Benjamin Jowett.